Original human art. The compositions were created without artificial intelligence.

-The present work is protected by copyright in all its parts.
+This work is protected by copyright in all its parts.

-© 2022 by Heinz Hermann Maria Hoppe.
+© 2024 by Heinz Hermann Maria Hoppe.
+All rights reserved.

 Neurons are cells specialized for voltage changes.
 Ion currents flow through cell membranes.
 Dendrites pick up excitation from other cells.
 In the axon hillock, analog signals are transcoded into digital signals ...
 Our nervous system is based on impulses, excitation transfers and signal processing.
 If the voltage flows in the wrong place at the wrong time, we go crazy.
 If it fails, we are brain dead.
 We are electric. ///

 Marshall McLuhan coined the phrase “the medium is the message.”
 Tool and medium shape image idea, execution and signal.
 Drawings, paintings and sculptures have been transmitting codes for millennia.
 Digital art, on the other hand, is already based on electrical coding in the process of creation.
-You can’t paint digital art ‘in oil’.
+You can’t paint digital pictures ‘in oil’.
 The images are volatile; pixels replace pigments.
 Without electricity, no image can be created in the first place.
 But with digital tools, electrical voltage can be transformed into exciting visual worlds.
 Digital art is electric. ///

 Pythagoras thought light was emitted by hot visual rays from the eyes.
 Physical experiments did not prove the connections between the electromagnetic rays that reach our optic nerves until much later.
 Quantum physics discovered the current of photons, again later the rules of electrodynamics were understood.
 So, as a photographer, you ‘paint’ with ‘electric light particles’ and ‘image electromagnetic waves’. ///